 Perception in general, including pain perception, is strongly influenced by the functional status of the brain.
-Epileptic seizures rarely elicit central pain (Scholz, et al. 1999).
-They do however, lead to a variety of postictal phenomena, including changes in somatosensory perception.
+Epileptic seizures rarely elicit central pain (Scholz et al. 1999).
+However, they lead to a variety of postictal including changes in somatosensory phenomena, perception.
 Decrease in nociception (algesthesia) is usually designated as antinociception.
-Postictal antinociception (PA) is accepted as an aftereffect of many types of experimentally induced epileptic seizures (Coimbra, et al. 2001a, Coimbra, et al. 2001b, de Freitas, et al. 2004, Freitas, et al. 2005, Homayoun and Dehpour 2004, Portugal-Santana, et al. 2004).
-The degree of experimentally induced PA is usually evaluated with thermic tests, e.g. tail flick, plantar and hotplate tests (Bocheva and Dzambazova-Maximova 2004, Coimbra, et al. 2001a, Coimbra, et al. 2001b, de Freitas, et al. 2004, Freitas, et al. 2005).
-The PA effects are usually tested between 30 and 120 minutes post-seizure.
+Postictal antinociception (PA) is accepted as an aftereffect of many types of experimentally induced epileptic seizures (Coimbra et al. 2001a,b, Freitas et al. 2004, 2005, Homayoun and Dehpour 2004, Portugal-Santana et al. 2004).
+The degree of experimentally induced PA is usually evaluated with thermic tests, e.g. tail flick, plantar and hotplate tests (Bocheva and Dzambazova-Maximova 2004, Coimbra et al. 2001a,b, Freitas et al. 2004, 2005).
+PA effects are usually tested between 30 and 120 min post-seizure.
 We were unable to find information describing longer-term PA effects resulting from single epileptic seizures.
-There is some information in the literature, which along with our previous experiments, suggest a possibility of differential pain sensations in forepaws and hind paws in rats (Yamamotová, et al. 2004).
+There is some information in the literature, which along with our previous experiments, suggest a possibility of differential pain sensations in forepaws and hind paws in rats (Yamamotová et al. 2004).

 There are many models of epileptic seizures.
 Seizures are commonly induced by the application of specific drugs or by rhythmic electrical stimulation of the brain.
 Interpretation of results based on chemically induced epilepsy is complicated by the persistence of the convulsant agent even after the seizure has ended.
-Therefore, the model of generalized seizures induced by flurothyl - 2,2,2-trifluroethyl ether (Eger, et al. 2002) vapors is advantageous because flurothyl is rapidly exhaled.
-The exact mechanism underlying its proconvulsive effect is still under discussion (Hashimoto, et al. 2006).
+Therefore, the model of generalized seizures induced by flurothyl - 2,2,2-trifluroethyl ether (Eger et al. 2002) vapors is advantageous because flurothyl is rapidly exhaled.
+The exact mechanism underlying its proconvulsive effect is still under discussion (Hashimoto et al. 2006).